-The Lords will debate off-site manufacturing in construction today (12 December).
+Lords to debate off-site manufacture in construction today (12 December)

 The House of Lords will today (Wednesday, 12 December) debate the Science & Technology Committee’s report Off-site manufacture for construction: building for change, which says offsite manufacture is the only way the government has a hope of reaching its targets for infrastructure and house building (read more...).